SomrajRoySarkar/Second-Brain-Assistant/README.md

 # 🧠 Second Brain Assistant

-Second Brain Assistant is your personal AI-powered helper, built with Python and Cohere.
+Second Brain Assistant is your personal AI-powered helper, built with Python and Google Gemini.
 It helps you remember important information, search your memories, and have smart, friendly conversations—all from your terminal.

 ---

 ## Features

-- **Conversational AI**: Chat naturally with an assistant that understands context and gives clear, concise answers.
+- **Conversational AI**: Chat naturally with an assistant powered by Google Gemini that understands context and gives clear, concise answers.
 - **Memory System**: Important info from your chats is saved and can be searched or recalled later.
 - **Smart Search**: Instantly search your saved memories and conversation history.
-- **Web Search**: Get up-to-date answers using Google Custom Search.
+- **Advanced Web Search**: Get up-to-date answers using Google Custom Search with AI-powered enrichment.
-- **PDF Report Generation**: Create formal, professional PDF reports with custom titles and content.
+- **PDF Report Generation**: Create formal, professional PDF reports with custom sections and content.
 - **Simple, Clean CLI**: Enjoy a colorful, easy-to-read interface powered by the Rich library.
+- **Performance Optimized**: Caching and parallel processing for faster responses.

 ---